-Bing Ads budget tools allows you to control your advertising spend, and use features that make payments flexible and easy.
+Bing Ads budget tools allow you to control your advertising spend, and use features that make payments flexible and easy.
 This training will explain available budgeting and billing, show you how to maximize budgets, and set up a daily campaign budget.
 It will also review payment methods, issues with customer credit, and new account management systems.

 After reading this training, you will understand how to:

 Your campaign budget is the total amount covering expenses across your campaign’s ad groups.
 Bing Ads allows you to budget on a daily basis and lets you control how quickly your budget is spent.
 There are ways to modify variations of daily budgeting.

 The Bing Ads Shared Budgets feature lets you spend between campaigns using the same account.
 Either apply a single Shared Budget across all your campaigns, or select specific campaigns for distribution.
 With a Shared Budget, Bing Ads automatically adjusts how your budget is spent across its campaigns to help you improve your ROI.

 Let's say you want to spend $40 per day on Campaign A and $40 per day on Campaign B. One day, Campaign A gets fewer clicks than usual, and only spends $30.
 Meanwhile, demand for ads from Campaign B is higher than usual.
 With individual budgets, Campaign B could run out of funds, leaving potential clicks on the table.
 But with a Shared Budget, Bing Ads reallocates the $10 Campaign A didn't need to Campaign B, letting it capitalize on the additional demand.